otherpaco/ava-denali-testnet-on-raspi4/README.md

 - ssh ubuntu@ubuntu
 - user: ubuntu
 - pw: ubuntu (you will be asked to change that)
-- for securtiy (hardening) use the internet
+- for securtiy (hardening) use the internet, eg ssh key instead of pw and so on
 - wait for ubuntu to self update a bit then
 - sudo apt update
 - sudo apt full-upgrade